1824 Real Estate Project Manager

 This is a Permanent Exempt appointment not to exceed three (3) years.
 This position is exempt from Civil Service Commission rules pursuant to the City and County of San Francisco, Charter Section 10.104, and incumbents are considered “at will” and serve at the discretion of the Appointing Officer.

-• Plan and conduct general/and or site-specific needs analysis and feasibility assessments for HSH in coordination with HSH leadership and program staff.
+Plans and conducts general/and or site-specific needs analysis and feasibility assessments for HSH in coordination with HSH leadership and program staff.

-• Manage and plan real estate projects, including leading the Department’s 1,000-bed shelter expansion, for new navigation centers, resource centers, and temporary and permanent shelter development.
+Manages and plans real estate projects, including leading the Department’s 1,000-bed shelter expansion, for new navigation centers, resource centers, and temporary and permanent shelter development.

-• Develop and manage project budgets including revenue and expenditures projections, cash flow analyses, cost containment strategies, grant leveraging, and resolutions for budgetary problems.
+Develops and manages project budgets including revenue and expenditures projections, cash flow analyses, cost containment strategies, grant leveraging, and resolutions for budgetary problems.

-• Coordinate with HSH Facilities management on construction and maintenance related issues new sites.
+Coordinates with HSH Facilities management on construction and maintenance related issues for new sites.

-• Work with the Department of Real Estate and City Attorney’s Office on real estate transactions and other legal agreements.
+Confers with the Department of Real Estate, City Attorney’s office, engineers, architects, and outside consultants to conduct real estate transactions and other legal agreements.

 1. Possession of a graduate degree (Master's degree or higher) from an accredited college or university, and five (5) years full-time equivalent experience performing professional-level analytical work as described in Note A; OR